-4.3.1 It is a strategic objective of national planning policy and the Local Plan to ensure that development takes place in locations which allow people to make use of sustainable transport and reduce their need to travel.
-This is particularly challenging for a National Park.
-Dartmoor's isolated nature, dispersed settlement pattern and low population density means that its residents are heavily reliant on the private car.
+4.3.1 It is a strategic objective of national planning policy and the Local Plan to ensure development occurs where people can use sustainable transport, reducing their need to travel and minimising our impact on climate change.
+This is particularly challenging in a National Park.
+Dartmoor's isolated nature, dispersed settlement pattern and low population density means its residents are heavily reliant on the private car.
 Bus services are available in Dartmoor's larger settlements and are an essential service for many.
 However, lack of work-time connections, limited destination choice and people's preference to travel by car means these services are generally under-used.
 Walking and cycling are popular, but often the distances people need to travel mean they cannot be relied upon.
+Despite the challenging context the Local Plan seeks to ensure development supports provision of sustainable transport opportunities and that development which prejudices these opportunities is refused.